Days with cool weather like rain and clouds are perfect for a warming soup such as this beet soup with greens.

 - pinch freshly ground black pepper

 - Use a cutting board that you don’t mind getting beet juice on.
 Slice off the ends of the beet, then use a vegetable peeler to remove the peel.
-Slice into 1/2-inch cubes.
+Cut into 1/2-inch cubes.
 Do the same with your carrot.

 - To serve, ladle soup into individual bowls and top with a dollop of dill pickle sour cream.
 Sprinkle with extra black pepper and enjoy!